JimZhang37/cloud-developer-project-3-microservice/README.md

 ```
 1 Create a Dockerfile for all the services
 2 Create a ngnix proxy as Dockerfile
 3 Build the images.
-You can build all images together with `docker-compose -f course-03/exercises/udacity-c3-deployment/docker/docker-compose-build.yaml build --parallel`, or you can build each image separately with `docker build -t zhangyhgg/udacity-restapi-feed .`
+When you push a new commit to Github, Travis CI will automatically build your docker images and push them to docker hub for you.
+Aternatively, you can build all images together with `docker-compose -f course-03/exercises/udacity-c3-deployment/docker/docker-compose-build.yaml build --parallel`, or you can build each image separately with `docker build -t zhangyhgg/udacity-restapi-feed .`
 4 Run the images as container `docker run --publish 8080:8080 --name feed zhangyhgg/udacity-restapi-feed`
 5 Use docker-compose to deploy the completed application `docker-compose up` in the folder where file `docker-compose.yaml` is located.
 ```
+In docker-compose's yaml file, parameters from environment are read from local enviornment.
+Please make sure you have all the values in `~/.bash_profile` or specify all values in the yaml file.

 ## Task 3: K8s
 ```